yidi-wang/twitter_topic_modeling/README.md

 ## Code

-`CreateDatabase` folder contains the SQL scripts that create the tables for storing relevant information of each tweet in Microsoft SQL Server.
+`create_database` folder contains the SQL scripts that create the tables for storing relevant information of each tweet in Microsoft SQL Server.
 You need to create the tables first, then follow this [documentation](https://github.com/mkleehammer/pyodbc/wiki) to connect Python to SQL Server.

 `twitter_streaming.ipynb` provides sample code for streaming 5000 tweets with the hashtag "#PokemonGO".